 Easter Egger rooster:

-- Size: Roosters are bigger than hens.
+• Size: Roosters are bigger than hens.
 They have a strong and muscular body.

-- Weight: On average, Easter Egger roosters weigh around 6-8 pounds.
+• Weight: On average, Easter Egger roosters weigh around 6-8 pounds.
 However, some roosters may weigh more or less than that.

 Easter Egger hen:

-- Size: Hens are smaller than roosters.
+• Size: Hens are smaller than roosters.
 They have a slim and sleek body.

-- Weight: On average, Easter Egger hens weigh around 4-6 pounds.
+• Weight: On average, Easter Egger hens weigh around 4-6 pounds.
 But remember, each hen can have a slightly different weight.

 Read Here: Easter Egger Vs Ameraucana Chicken

-3) Behavior and Temperament
+3) Behavior and Temperament:

 Both Easter Egger rooster and hens are known for being friendly and gentle.
 Hens are usually more sociable and less aggressive than roosters.
 They like to explore, find food, and hang out with their chicken friends.

 Hens are good at taking care of their chicks and keeping them safe.
 On the other hand, roosters are more protective and like to be in charge.
-Some roosters are nice and calm, but others can be a bit aggressive and can get fights into other roosters.
+Some roosters are nice and calm, but others can be a bit aggressive and can get fights with other roosters.

 Read More: Easter Egger Vs Olive Egger Chicken

-4) Purpose
+4) Purpose:

 The easter egger rooster and hens they both have individual and multiple purpose on the flock.
 The rooster provide protection for the flock and can mate with the hens to fertilize eggs.
 On the others hand hens are primarily kept for egg production and to care their chicks.

-5) Egg Production
+5) Egg Production:

 The biggest difference between Easter Egger rooster and hens is that only hens can lay eggs.
 Hens are great at producing eggs, they can lay eggs in various colors, like blue, green, pink, and brown.